 Veggies and chickpeas

-- 1 cup dried chickpeas, soaked overnight and cooked** ( or 3 cups cooked chickpeas )
+- 1 15 oz can chickpeas rinsed and drained ( or 1 ½ cups cooked chickpeas )

 - 1 medium green pepper diced

 - Make the sauce by placing all ingredients needed into a blender and blend until smooth.

 - Heat ½-1 tablespoon of neutral oil in a non-stick pan / well seasoned cast iron skillet on medium high heat.
 Add in onion and saute until translucent, about 3-4 minutes.